Oyster card: Touching in and out

-Travellers touch the card on a distinctive yellow circular reader (a Tri-Reader, developed by Cubic Transportation Systems) on the automated barriers at London Underground stations to touch in and touch out at the start and end of a journey.
+While using an Oyster card on most journeys, the user taps the reader with the card at the beginning and end of the journey.
+This includes the London Underground, Overground, Elizabeth Line, and DLR services.

 Physical contact is not necessary, but the range of the reader is only a few millimetres.

+There are two types of readers, one in yellow, and the other in pink.

-Tram stops have readers on the platforms, and buses also have readers on the driver's ticket machine, and on these modes passengers must touch their card to the reader at the start of their journey only, with the exception of tram journeys to Wimbledon station, where trams arrive within the ticket-gates and as such a touch-out is necessary to leave the station.
-At stations without barriers, such as most Docklands Light Railway stations, passengers must touch their card on a reader at both the beginning and end of their journey if they wish to avoid being charged the maximum fare for an unresolved journey.
-Such a step is not needed if transferring between trains within a station when using the same card for the full journey, but if changing between Oyster and a separate National Rail ticket, the Oyster card must be touched in/out at the interchange station as appropriate.
+On tram and bus journeys, passengers need only to tap the reader at the start of their journey.
+The exception is tram journeys to Wimbledon station, where trams arrive within the ticket gates; a touch-out is therefore necessary to leave the station.

 Season tickets

-Oyster cards can be used to store season tickets of both travelcards and bus passes (of one week or more), and a Pay-as-you-go balance.
+Oyster cards can be used to store both season tickets for travelcards and bus passes of one week or more and an pay-as-you-go balance.

-An Oyster card can hold up to three season tickets at the same time.
+An Oyster card can hold up to three season tickets simultaneously.
 Season tickets are Bus & Tram Passes or Travelcards lasting 7 days, 1 month, or any duration up to one year (annual).

-Travelcards are valid on all Underground, Overground, DLR, bus, tram and national rail services within the zones purchased.
+Travelcards are valid on all Underground, Overground, DLR, bus, tram and National Rail services within the zones purchased.
 See the main article for a fuller explanation of Travelcards.
 Tube, DLR and London Overground Travelcards may be used on buses in all zones.
 Trams may also be used if the travelcard includes Zones 3, 4, 5 or 6.

 Although TfL asks all Oyster users to tap their card at entry/exit points of their journey, in practice Travelcard holders only need to "touch in" and "touch out" to operate ticket barriers or because they intend to travel outside the zones for which their Travelcard is valid.
 As long as the Travelcard holder stays within their permitted zones no fare will be deducted from the pay-as-you-go funds on the card.
 The Oyster system checks that the Travelcard is valid in the zones it is being used in.